bevyengine/bevy/docs/plugins_guidelines.md

 ## Bevy Features

 You should disable Bevy features that you don't use.
-This is because with Cargo, features are additives, meaning that features that are enabled in Bevy in your plugin can't be disabled by someone using your plugin.
+This is because with Cargo, features are additive.
+Features that are enabled for Bevy in your plugin can't be disabled by someone using your plugin.
 You can find the list of features [here](cargo_features.md).
 ```
 bevy = { version = "0.4", default-features = false, features = ["..."] }
 ```

 ## Master Branch Tracking

-If you intend to track Bevy's master, you can specify the latest commit you support in your cargo.toml file:
+If you intend to track Bevy's master branch, you can specify the latest commit you support in your cargo.toml file:
 ```
 bevy = { version = "0.4", git = "https://github.com/bevyengine/bevy", rev="509b138e8fa3ea250393de40c33cc857c72134d3", default-features = false }
 ```